claranet/tfwrapper/README.md

     profile: my-aws-profile # should be configured in .aws/config

 terraform:
+  legacy: false # Use legacy version of the tool instead of OpenTofu, defaults to false.
+Only used if version >= 1.6.0.
+  version: "1.0" # OpenTofu version that tfwrapper will use for this stack.
+Automatically downloaded if it's not available locally.
+Defaults to 1.0
   vars: # variables passed to terraform
     aws_account: *aws_account
     aws_region: *aws_region
     client_name: my-client-name # arbitrary client name
-    version: "1.0" # Terraform version that tfwrapper will automatically download if it's not present, and use for this stack.
 ```

 Here is an example for a stack on Azure configuration using user mode and AWS S3 backend for state storage: